USU Physics Day at Lagoon Offers Thrilling Science Fun

 Participants in the day-long event included high school and middle school students, MESA (Mathematics, Engineering, Science Achievement) program elementary students, along with their teachers, from throughout Utah, Idaho, Nevada, Wyoming and Arizona.

 Hundreds of the youths competed in the day’s popular Sky Drop contest, which involved dropping a raw egg in a protective container of the competitor’s own design from the park’s Sky Ride onto an Aggie bull’s eye.
-(Dozens of eggs plunged to their doom, but a surprising number survived.)
+(Dozens of eggs plunged to their splattered doom; only about 25 percent survived.)

-Along with the day’s amusements, nearly 100 aspiring Aggies in three-person teams engaged in the Physics Bowl competition for scholarship awards.
-First place in the competition went to Zach Glenn, Devin Rupper and Adam Vogel of Orem, Utah’s Mountain View High School.
+Along with the day’s amusements, nearly 100 aspiring Aggies in three-person teams engaged in the annual Physics Bowl competition for scholarship awards.

-“It’s very rewarding to see so many teens getting excited about science,” says USU Physics alum Amberly Evans Jensen ’12, MS’15, who assisted Dennison in coordinating this year’s event.
+“It’s very rewarding to see so many teens getting excited about science,” said USU Physics alum Amberly Evans Jensen ’12, MS’15, who assisted Physics Day founder and director J.R.
+Dennison, USU physics professor, in coordinating this year’s event.
 “It takes nearly a year to prepare for the event, but it’s worth it.”

-INL and Lagoon partner with USU in coordinating the event, which is supported by USU’s Department of Physics, USU College of Science, USU’s Emma Eccles Jones College of Education and Human Services, USU Admissions, the USU Research Foundation, Space Dynamics Laboratory, Hill Air Force Base STEM Outreach, the U.S. Navy, the Utah NASA Space Grant Consortium and multiple corporate sponsors.
+In addition to the USU Department of Physics, INL and Lagoon, the annual event is supported by the USU College of Science, USU’s Emma Eccles Jones College of Education and Human Services, USU Admissions, the USU Research Foundation, Space Dynamics Laboratory, Hill Air Force Base STEM Outreach, the U.S. Navy, the Utah NASA Space Grant Consortium and multiple corporate sponsors.

 USU Physics Day at Lagoon